Roller23/ckript-lang/README.md

 ## 'this' variable

-If one of the object's members is a function, a special variable called `this` will be automatically pushed onto its stack `this` is a copy of the object that is holding the function effectively making the function a method sort of Remember that `this` is only a copy, hence reassigning its members will not cause the original object to be modified Exception to this rule is a situation when `this` is a copy of a pointer
+If one of the object's members is a function, a special variable called `this` will be automatically pushed onto its stack.
+`this` is a copy of the object that is holding the function effectively making the function a method sort of Remember that `this` is only a copy, hence reassigning its members will not cause the original object to be modified.
+Exception to this rule is a situation when `this` is a copy of a pointer.

 Example: